AASTU-Internship-E-commerce-project/E-commerce/README.md

 This is a team project we were assigned on our internship.
-It is a full-stack ecommerce web-application that is developed using the MERN stack(MongoDB, Express, React, and NodeJs).
+It is a full-stack ecommerce web-application that is developed using the MERN stack
+(=> MongoDB
+ => Express
+ => React
+ => NodeJs).
 It is designed to be used for a startup business by our host company Walta Technologies.
 The Team members are:
 1. Dawit Tegegnwork  ETS0222/12
 2. Dawit Yenew ETS0216/12